AmitRockBear/Excali-Blog/src/content/posts/ssg-vs-spa-vs-ssr.md

 ---
 title: "SSG vs SPA vs SSR"
-description: "A quick overview of SSG, SPA and SSR"
+description: "A quick overview of SSG, SPA, and SSR"
 type: "Webdev"
 publishDate: 2023-11-05
 ---

-For those of you who prefer watching a video:
+For those of you who prefer to watch a video I made on my channel regarding this subject:

 <iframe class="mx-auto" width="560" height="315" src="https://www.youtube.com/embed/j-zylOoX80g" title="SSG vs SPA vs SSR In 6 Minutes!!" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe>

 ### SSG - Static Site Generation

-With this approach the server serves the client with the pages pre-rendered HTML file that was completely rendered at build time.
-The page doesn't use Javascript and, therefore, are not interactive (static).
+With this approach, the server serves the client with the page's pre-rendered HTML file that was completely rendered at build time.
+The page doesn't use Javascript and, therefore, is not interactive (static).

-#### Adventages:
+#### Advantages:

 - The client served with a fully rendered page very quickly.

-#### Disadventages:
+#### Disadvantages:

-- Page is not interactive.
+- The page is not interactive.

 #### Diagram: